noahehall/theBookOfNoah/0current/blockchain/blockchain.md

   - time stamping: prove some asset/info existed at a certain time
   - certifies the existence of an asset without the need for a central authority
   - secure an asset: protect an asset from wrongful access/alteration

+#### NFTs

+- non-fungible tokens
+  - non fungible: an economic term you could use to describe things like furniture, a song file, etc; things that arent exchangable for other items because they have unique properties
+- can only have one official owner at a time
+- use cases
+  - a way to represent anything unique as blockchain-based asset, e.g. a deed for an item in the digital or physical realm
+    - tokenise things like art, collectives, real estate, etc.
+  - digital reprelicate properties of physical items like scarcity, uniqueness and proof of ownership
+  - commerce: creators can sell, and when items resell can claim resell royalties directly
+  - debt: use items as collateral in a decentralised loan